Katzenstein Castle, Germany

 History

-Since October 2007, Katzenstein Castle has been one of 26 information points of the UNESCO Geopark Swabian Alb.
+Since October 2007, Katzenstein Castle has been one of 26 information points in the UNESCO Geopark Swabian Alb.